render-07/koda-js-coding-challenge/readme.md

 ## Installation

-cd to folder called "server" and run "yarn" to install packages. cd to folder called "web-app" and run "yarn" to install packages.
+Cd to folder called "server" and run "yarn" to install packages.
+Cd to folder called "web-app" and run "yarn" to install packages.

 Open two terminals and go to each respective folders again, and run "yarn start" for each terminals.